Saint Malo - historic port city

 - By air Nearest airports: Dinard, Rennes. see Fly to France.

 - By train Saint Malo can be reached from Paris by direct TGV (high speed train) in under 3 hours..
-Timetables and tickets
+For timetables and online tickets, see Trainline.eu .

 - By car: Saint Malo is a little under 3 hours' drive from Cherbourg; it is and about 5 hours' drive from Calais, using the motorway via Le Havre and Caen.
 It is four and a half hours' drive from Paris, via Rennes (A 11) or via Caen (A 10).